voteview/member_photos/README.md

 * `verify.py`: Runs basic sanity tests to ensure data is running correctly.
 Used in our travis-CI build.
 * `upload_raw.sh`: Uploads the current folder's raw images to our S3 store.
 * `download_raw.sh`: Downloads our S3 store's set of raw images to your local copy of this repository.
+* `constrain_images.py`: Powers some of the image resizing behind the scenes.

 ## Contributing